a2stuff/prodos-path/README.md

 ```

 Notes:
-* Allocates a buffer to store the code and path
+* Allocates a permanent buffer to store the code and path (2 pages)
 * Can be invoked as lower case (e.g. `path ...`)
 * Applesoft BASIC commands are unaffected (but can't be CMD names)

-Future:
-* Support multi-segment paths (e.g. `/hd/cmds:/hd2/more.cmds`)